noneyear/project1/README.md

-Test project to learn about vim
+Test project to learn about vim and git

+Learning how to track stuff